-Video Reviews - You will watch 9 instructional videos and complete a review for each.
-Use the provided template to take notes and write up the results of your observations.
-Reviews will be shared, and you will respond to comments given.
+Video Reviews- During the semester, you will watch assigned instructional videos.
+You will complete nine video reviews over the course of the semester, and you will use a provided template to take notes and write up the results of your observations.
+Reviews may be shared and discussed in class.